Log in

 Architectural Details of East Kilbride Old Parish Church

-1818 - Steeple with 'Scotch Crown Belfry' was built by Robert Pollock and clock added with only three faces.
+1818 Steeple with 'Scotch Crown Belfry' was built by Robert Pollock, and a clock with three faces was added.

-1868 - Church cleared of heritor's private seating, and new seating arranged, much as it is today.
+1868 The Church was cleared of the heritor's private seating and new seating arranged, much as it is today.

-1921 - Church War Memorial Stone erected.
-New Vestry (to replace former lean-to) dedicated.
+1921 Church War Memorial Stone erected.
+The new Vestry (to replace the former lean-to) is dedicated.

-1927 - Electric light installed, Fourth face (west) added to clock.
+1927 Electric light was installed, and the fourth face (west) was added to the clock.

 Graveyard

 We have an index to the burial ground, which is owned and maintained by South Lanarkshire Council.
-In the past we have been able to assist families to locate graves, including a number of visitors from overseas.
+In the past, we have assisted families in locating graves, including a number of visitors from overseas.

 EKOPC GRAVEYARD STONES AND TREES DSC 0042